 Post-production specialists have a knack for seeing the big picture.
 They deal with the final product; this includes editing, video formatting, and ensuring that the end product communicates the original brief well.
 These specialists have a solid understanding of animation and typically have several years of motion graphics or animation experience, as well as extensive skills in software such as Adobe After Effects and Premiere Pro.
 The post-production specialist earns approximately $56,000 USD a year.

 Does the animation industry intrigue you?
 Do any of these jobs pique your interest?
 If you have the skills or motivation to learn, go for it!
-If you’re not sure where to start, but want to give animating a whirl, try out beginner-friendly apps like Animation Desk to build your personal skill set.
-Even if you’re an animation professional, Animation Desk has the advanced features to help you create stunning animations outside of the studio.
+If you’re not sure where to start, but want to give animating a whirl, try out beginner-friendly animation tools like Animation Desk to build your personal skill set.
+Even if you’re an animation professional, Animation Desk has the advanced features to help you create stunning and engaging animations outside of the studio.

 The animation industry can be one of the most rewarding and interesting careers to go into and provides many avenues for success.
 What are you waiting for?
 Put yourself out there and who knows, you might be the next Walt Disney!